 Mike Ackrill Award

-HOME EVENTS HOT GOSSIP NEWS ABOUT US STANDARDS LINKS
+HOME EVENTS hts AWARD NEWS ABOUT US STANDARDS LINKS

 The Mike Ackrill Award is given annually to the person who gives the best presentation at an hts Forum.
 The criteria for the award are that the presentation